SciML/GlobalSensitivity.jl/docs/src/index.md

 # Global Sensitivity Analysis

-Global Sensitivity Analysis (GSA) methods are used to quantify the uncertainty in output of a model w.r.t. the parameters.
+Global Sensitivity Analysis (GSA) methods are used to quantify the uncertainty in output of a model with respect to the parameters.
 These methods allow practitioners to measure both parameter's individual contributions and the contribution of their interactions to the output uncertainity.